- A User’s Guide to the Common Application

 - The Ultimate Guide to Self-Studying AP Exams - October 31, 2016

-With admissions rates dropping each year, many students are eagerly searching for any way to boost their chances at admission.
+With admissions rates dropping each year, many students are eagerly searching for any way to boost their chances of admission.
 One way in which applicants to selective universities hope to give themselves an edge is by applying under supposedly less popular majors.
-The argument is that with less competition in the field, an applicant’s chances at acceptance increase.
+The argument is that with less competition in the field, an applicant’s chances of acceptance increase.
 But does this common belief actually hold water?
 Read on to find out!

 No Two Schools are the Same

 There’s no one answer to whether or not applying under a less popular major will in any way affect your chances of admission.
 One of the most significant factors in answering this question is the school in question.
-Small liberal arts colleges, including liberal arts colleges contained within research universities (such as Harvard College of Harvard University), typically have a favorable student-faculty ratio and small average class sizes across majors.
+Small liberal arts colleges, including liberal arts colleges contained within research universities (such as Harvard College of Harvard University), typically have a favorable student-faculty ratio and small average class sizes, across majors.
 Because there is no one major in which the number of students exceeds the capacity of the department, acceptance rates typically remain fairly similar regardless of the major.

 To avoid placing even further strain on already under-resourced departments, schools may admit fewer students in an impacted major than they would to other programs.
 Competition for impacted majors is accordingly stiffer, as many students compete for few spots.
 Students hoping to circumvent the higher admissions standards may choose to declare a less common major on their application or apply undeclared.
 But do these strategies actually work?